kushagra-a-singh/Data-Orchestrate/README.md

 ## How It Works

 1. **File Upload:** Users upload files via the JavaFX frontend.
 The file-upload-service receives the file and stores metadata in MongoDB Atlas.
-2. **Processing:** The processing-service picks up new files, performs necessary processing (e.g., text extraction), and updates the database.
+2. **Processing:** The processing-service picks up new files, performs necessary processing (e.g., text extraction) and updates the database.
 3. **Storage:** Processed files are stored in the storage-service, making them available for retrieval and synchronization.
 4. **Synchronization:** The orchestrator-service ensures files are replicated to all connected devices, maintaining consistency.
 5. **Notifications:** Users receive real-time status updates via the notification-service and frontend.

-## Prerequisites

-- Java 17 or higher
-- Maven 3.8 or higher
-- MongoDB Atlas account (cloud-hosted)
-- Kafka

 ## Environment Variables